QPC-github/mtix/README.md

 ## Usage

-The pipeline is constructed with 6 input parameters:
+The pipeline is constructed with 7 input parameters:

 1. Path to the Descriptor name lookup file.
 This file maps internal Descriptor ids to Descriptor names.
 2. Path to Desciptor unique identifier file.
 This file maps internal Descriptor ids to NLM DUIs.
 3. Sagemaker endpoint name for CNN model.
 4. Sagemaker endpoint name for Pointwise model.
 5. Sagemaker endpoint name for Listwise model.
-6. The s3 bucket name (used for async prediction)
+6. The s3 bucket name (for async prediction temporary data).
+7. The s3 prefix (for async prediction temporary data).

 ```
 from mtix_descriptor_prediction_pipeline import create_descriptor_prediction_pipeline